Damp January: How to Drink Less This Month

 One and Done: If you’re going to drink, only have one per night.

-The key is to take stock of your usual and holiday habits and pick one or two “damp” ideas that feel doable, but are still a nudge.
+The key is to take stock of your usual and holiday habits and pick one or two “damp” ideas that feel doable but are still a nudge.
 If you already have tequila on the rocks, going for “no mixers” is meaningless, right?
+Most people underestimate their drinking, so even if a goal or modification sounds easy, it might prove challenging when you actually do it.

 Give this a whirl and hold back on the judgement.
 We learn as much from a goal that didn’t pan out, as we do from ones we ace.
 Whether it’s alcohol, sugar or exercise, what you are doing if you set a goal in these areas, is paying more attention.
 If a goal is tricky to implement, that tells you something.

-I get it.
+And I think it’s a misconception that dry or damp January is for people with a drinking problem.
+Just because drinking isn’t worrisome doesn’t mean it’s healthy.
+And I understand alcohol’s draw.
 I love mezcal and New Zealand Sauvignon Blancs, but I’m also a nutritionist.
-I’ve also read the research regarding alcohol and breast cancer, watched a father martini himself to death, and have realized just how much alcohol affects my sleep.
-I do believe you can eat, drink and still be healthy, it’s just far less drinking that most of us do.
+I’ve also read the research, watched a father martini himself to death, and have realized just how much better I feel with fewer weekly drinks (sad, but true).
+I do believe you can eat, drink, and still be healthy, it’s just far less drinking that most of us do.

 Lauren Slayton, MS RD is the founder of Foodtrainers and the author of the book The Little Book of Thin (Perigee 2014).